Chargeback ReversalHow to Get Your Money Back in 8 Simple Steps

 Chargeback Reversal

-A chargeback reversal is the acknowledgment by an issuing bank that a transaction was valid, and that the cardholder’s chargeback claim was invalid.
+A chargeback reversal is a formal acknowledgment by an issuing bank that a transaction was valid, and that the cardholder’s chargeback claim was invalid.
 When a merchant wins a chargeback reversal, the bank will return the funds being disputed.

 You have two options if a consumer files a dispute against your business.
 You can either accept the chargeback, or you can challenge it.
-The process to obtain a chargeback reversal is referred to in general terms as representment, because you literally “re-present” the transaction to the issuer.
+The process to obtain a chargeback reversal is known as representment, because you literally “re-present” the transaction to the bank.

 Chargeback Process

-If you’re aiming for long-term sustainability, ignoring chargebacks is not a feasible option.
-Chargebacks themselves can be a huge drain on your resources, and the long-term consequences of disregarding them can be so severe, it could jeopardize your business’s future.
+Chargebacks themselves can be a huge drain on your resources.
+You lose sales revenue and merchandise, and get hit with those chargeback fees we mentioned above.
+Plus, each chargeback counts against your chargeback-to-transaction ratio.
+The long-term consequences can be so severe, it could jeopardize your business’s future.

 Revenue Recovery